Air UK Leisure: Leisure International Airways

-In 1996 the airline was sold to the tour operator Unijet and was renamed Leisure International Airways and moved its main base to London Gatwick Airport.
+In 1996 the airline was sold to the tour operator Unijet, merged into its already established subsidiary Leisure International Airways and moved its main base to London Gatwick Airport.

 On 29 March 1996 the airline introduced the first of three Airbus A320s into service to replace the Boeing 737-400s.

-In 1998 First Choice acquired the airline when it took over Unijet, the aircraft fleet and operations were taken over by the First Choice airline Air 2000.
+In 1998 First Choice acquired the airline after it took over Unijet, and Leisure International fleet and operations were merged into the First Choice airline Air 2000 at the end of that same year.